Dyvil/Dyvil-Language-Reference/headers/import-using-and-include-declarations.md

 ## Using Declarations

-Using Declarations works almost exactly like Import Declarations, but with one major difference.
+Using Declarations share the same syntax with Import Declarations, but function differently.
 They import members such as methods or fields, while `import` operates on classes and packages.

 As an example, a Using Declaration allows you to import all methods of the utility class `dyvil.string.StringUtils` into the current scope: